 From the first point of contact to the ‘check-out’ phase, every step counts in the customer experience.
 You've got to be able to anticipate roadblocks and questions and be prepared for any situation to occur in order to make the experience as easy and delightful as possible.

-Here we've listed three important factors to consider when creating a truly "wow!" customer service experience.
+Here we've listed four important factors to consider when creating a truly "wow!" customer service experience.

 4 Factors to Make Your Customers Say "Wow!"

 We've said it before and we'll say it again.
 It is so important to know exactly who your ideal audice (or *cough* Brand CompanionTM) is.
 Understanding this will help you create a customer service experience that best serves them and fits their particular needs.

 - What makes them happy?